mui/material-ui/packages/pigment-css-react/README.md

 });
 ```

-> 💡 **Good to know**:
->
-> Pigment CSS uses Emotion behind the scenes for turning tagged templates and objects into CSS strings.
+> 💡 Pigment CSS uses Emotion behind the scenes for turning tagged templates and objects into CSS strings.

 #### Typing props

-If you use TypeScript, add the props typing before the styles to get the type checking:
+When using TypeScript, add the props typing before the styles to enable type-checking:

 ```tsx
 const Heading = styled('h1')<{ isError?: boolean }>({